dm9gp/Colpitts-PCB/README.md

 Open in Fritzing to view the schematics, inspect or modifiy the circuit.

-There are more practical oscillators available today, if for example your are looking to make a radio transmitter.
+There are more accurate oscillators available today, if for example your are looking to make a radio transmitter.
 Nevertheless, the Colpitts Oscillator, here in common base configuration, works and produces a nice sine wave.
-Because it can be built on a Breadboard or from the PCB and because it can be made from components that are ready available, it is a great tool to grasp the concept of a tank circuit and a fun soldering project too.
+Because it can be built on a Breadboard or with the PCB available here, and because it can be made from components that are ready available, it is a great tool to grasp the concept of a tank circuit and a fun soldering project too.
 Inspect one with an Oscilloscope too, for example.